TomTheLion/Kerbal-Guidance-System/documents/guide.md

-description  | yes       | duration of pitch over manuever setting      | if type = throttle | new throttle setting mass         | if type = jettison | mass to be jettisoned duration     | if type = coast | duration of coast phase group        | if type = action group | action group to set to on rename       | no        | changes display name of booster
+description  | yes       | duration of pitch over manuever setting      | if type = throttle | new throttle setting mass         | if type = jettison | mass to be jettisoned additional_stages | optional if type = jettison | if mass lost does not apply to all stages specify how many additional stages to apply it to duration     | if type = coast | duration of coast phase group        | if type = action group | action group to set to on rename       | no        | changes display name of booster